 Multicultural Initiatives

-Fueled by a Minnesota Department of Human Services Innovations Grant, AuSM, SAPA, MAAN, and SPAN are partnering to provide education about navigation of quality, culturally appropriate services, and supports for the metro area’s multicultural population with autism and similar disabilities.
+Fueled by Minnesota Department of Human Services Innovations Grants, AuSM partners with SAPA, MAAN, and SPAN to provide education of culturally appropriate services and supports for our multicultural population affected by autism.

 AuSM, SAPA, MAAN, and SPAN partner to support local families with autism

-In 2022, AuSM received two grants from Minnesota Department of Human Services to help Somali and multicultural families better understand autism and access services.
-We’ll work with our nonprofit partners to overcome cultural barriers and societal stigma for these respective grant projects:
+The Autism Society of Minnesota (AuSM) received two Innovations Grants from Minnesota Department of Human Services (DHS) to help Somali and multicultural families better understand autism and access services.
+AuSM will work with two nonprofit partners – Somali Parents Autism Network (SPAN) and Multicultural Autism Action Network (MAAN) – to help overcome cultural barriers and societal stigma through these respective grant projects:

 • Somali American Community Autism Partnership, in partnership with Somali Parents Autism Network (SPAN)